 Learning Assistants also form a close community of bright and ambitious students that support each other in school and beyond.
 ULC alumni have gone on to Teach for America, law school, dental and medical school, and graduate school, and have secured positions in banking and finance.
 They have won numerous awards, including the Fulbright Scholarship and the Paul and Daisy Fellowship for New Americans.
+They have been class Valedictorians and Diploma Recipients.
 We're proud of our ULC family, and hope you will join our team!

 All Learning Assistants must attend a series of training sessions, beginning with the All-Team Training at the beginning of each semester, and continuing with specific sessions throughout the academic year.

 Learning Assistants are also responsible for keeping up with material for any and all classes which they tutor.
 (Please note that preference is given to candidates who can tutor multiple courses.)

 LAs will be given scheduled shifts for walk-in tutoring hours, and are expected to maintain these shifts weekly throughout the semester.
 Shifts can be anywhere from two to six hours long, and multiple shifts may be assigned per week.
 While on shift, students will see students on a walk-in basis, answer questions through our on-line platform, develop or prepare for workshops, or work on other projects as assigned.